 Of course, all of the retailers mentioned above also have something else in common in that they have all recently been subject to security breaches involving customer payment cards or personal information.

 The conclusion drawn from the findings by eDigitalResearch is as follows:

-These principles should be mirrored within non-stop security management solutions, which help organisations ‘harden’ their IT systems to render them less prone to attack by removing all known vulnerabilities, and in addition, put in place intrusion detection functionality as contingency.
+These principles should be mirrored within non-stop security management solutions, which help organizations ‘harden’ their IT systems to render them less prone to attack by removing all known vulnerabilities, and in addition, put in place intrusion detection functionality as a contingency.

-If you consider that the breach at Target was only acted on after it had been operational for two and a half weeks, but during that period, over 40 million payment card details were stolen and 70 million customers had their personal identifiable information compromised, you can see why speed of detection is essential.
-If the 6 hour detection and notification deadline expected by customers had been met in this case, damage would have been minimal, rather than catastrophic as it has been.
+If you consider that the breach at Target was only acted on after it had been operational for two and a half weeks, but during that period, over 40 million payment card details were stolen and 70 million customers had their personally identifiable information compromised, you can see why the speed of detection is essential.
+If the 6-hour detection and notification deadline expected by customers had been met in this case, the damage would have been minimal, rather than catastrophic as it has been.